wolfric83/MultiTwitchBot/README.md

 * **_!startraffle -NewKeyWord-_** - Resets the current Raffle list, changes keyword and listens for entries to raffle
 * **_!closeraffle_** - Stops listening for raffle keywords. saves everything to DB
 * **_!draw_** - Stops listening for raffle keywords. saves everything to DB.
 Draws one winner and reports to all chats.
-    * todo: fix roll draws to remove all of winners entries from raffle
 * **_!clearsession_** - Resets session list and past winners list
 * **_!undo_** - Undos the last !draw, reverting the BLP for the last drawn winner.
+* **_!redraw_** - Combines !undo and !draw. reverts previous winners BLP, removes that entry from draw, and Draws one winner and reports to all chats.

 #####
 * **_!changekeyword -Keyword-_** - Changes raffle keyword to -Keyword-
 * **_!changenotice -NoticeText-_** - Change the Notice text (what is being raffled)